PolideaInternal/beam/website/CONTRIBUTE.md

 {{< /paragraph >}}
 ```

-2. To add a class to a block text.
+2. To add a class to multi lines in markdown.
 Use:

 ```
 {{< paragraph class="java-language" wrap="span">}}